semandrr/semandrr/README.md

-Just a random 17 y.o college student who wants to someday make this world better.
+Just a 17 y.o IT geek, college student (Information systems specialist), and most importantly, a guy who wants to someday make this world better.
+My hobbies include coding, tinkering with technology and reading.

-Currently there is nothing interesting to see here, most of my own repositories/repositories where I am assigned as collaborator are private.
+Currently there is nothing interesting to see in my profile, most of my own repositories/repositories where I am assigned as collaborator are private due to them being personal projects.

 ## What I currently use/had experience using in the past